pasztorpisti/migrate/README.md

 mkdir -p <migrations_dir>
 ```

-Create an initial migration file.
-You can do this manually if you follow a few
+Create one or more migration files with the `migrate new` command and edit them.
-very simple rules but for now let's use the commandline tool:
+I create only one migration:

 ```bash
 migrate new "initial migration"
 ```

 The above command creates a `<migrations_dir>/0001_initial_migration.sql` file.
-The filename will be different if you specified a filename_pattern in the config.
+The filename can be different if you specify a `filename_pattern` in the config.

 Edit the migration file.
 In my example I create two simple tables:

 ```sql